Promi Big Brother season 7

 Promi Big Brother 2019, also known as Promi Big Brother 7 was the seventh season of the German reality television series Promi Big Brother.
 The show began airing on 9 August 2019 on Sat.1 and ended after 17 days on 23 August 2019.
-It was the seventh season of the Big Brother in total to air on Sat.1 to date.
+It is the seventh season of the Big Brother franchise in total to air on Sat.1 to date.
 Jochen Schropp and Marlene Lufen both returned as hosts of the show.

 Janine Meissner was announced as the winner of the season, with Joey Heindle as the runner-up.

 Production

 Eye logo

 The eye was released on 26 June 2019 and features a design from the British version.
 From the United Kingdom, Promi Big Brother has now adopted the idea of putting a star in the center of the eye.

 Teasers

 On 19 July 2019, a forty-seconds teaser was released promoting the season.

 Opening Intro

 The song of this year intro and outro is "An guten Tagen" from Johannes Oerding.
 Like the previous season, the intro for the matches is "The Hanging Tree" from James Newton Howard feat.
 Jennifer Lawrence.